R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 These instruments have been previously validated.
 Both measures are administered immediately after each of the four scenes.

+### 4.5 Data Analysis

 ## 5. Expected Results and Contributions

+We anticipate that participants will report significantly higher rapport and connectedness in the identity-continuous condition.
+In other words, H1 and H2 are expected to be supported: continuous identity will foster smoother interactions and a deeper bond than when the agent “resets” persona each scene.
+For example, keeping the same name, voice and memory may help users feel an ongoing partnership, consistent with the notion that connectedness develops over repeated interactions.
+By contrast, in the discontinuous condition the break in identity may act like a scene change, preventing cumulative bond formation.
+(From interviews, we expect that credibility (an agent’s perceived trustworthiness or competence) will be mentioned more positively under continuity.)
+Continuous identity may lead users to perceive the agent as more reliable and coherent, whereas discontinuity might introduce doubt (e.g., “Why is this new voice here?”).
+These insights will extend theoretical understanding of agent design by showing that identity design, not just visual fidelity or behavior influences social metrics.
+This complements existing HCI theories on trust and anthropomorphism, adding empirical evidence about persona continuity.
+We effectively test that a single persona transcending form enhances user–agent rapport.